 A call to action for all US women

-When the U.S. entered WWII, the government requested that women join the ranks of the military, so male soldiers could join the fight.
-While the majority of military branches had Women Reserves at this time, the Marine Corps did not.
+When the United States entered World War II, the government requested that women join the ranks of the military, so male soldiers could join the fight.
+While the majority of military branches had Women’s Reserves at this time, the Marine Corps did not.
 This changed on February 13, 1943, when they released a statement, asking women to “Be a Marine… Free a Marine to Fight.”

 While the move was met with some reservations from within the Marine Corps, it was positively received by the public.
 Many dubbed the new female recruits “Glamarines” and “Femarines,” and overall more than 20,000 earned the title of Marine by the end of the war.

-With her parents’ permission, Bea, then known as Bernice Frankel, enlisted.
-The process included physical exams, personality appraisals, and recommendations.
-As the Women Reservists section was so new, the Marine Corps had yet to create dedicated forms.
-This meant recruiting was done using U.S. Navy paperwork.
+With her parents’ permission, Bea Arthur, then known as Bernice Frankel, enlisted.
+The process included physical exams, personality appraisals and recommendations.
+As the Women’s Reservists section was so new, the Marine Corps had yet to create dedicated forms.
+This meant recruiting was done using US Navy paperwork.

 On February 20, 1943, Bea Arthur joined the ranks as Private Frankel.